LiorKogan/V1/README.md

   - An edge, where one vertex is a null vertex, represents either

     - an entity's action (e.g., _sleeps_ action for a _Person_ entity), or
     - a relationship between an entity and a nonspecific entity.
-Sometimes, an entity is unknown or unimportant, but the existence of a relationship and the values of the relationship’s properties - are important.
+Sometimes, an entity is unknown or unimportant, but the existence of a relationship and the values of the relationship's properties - are important.
 For example, we may know that a given horse was owned in given timeframes, but we do not know or care who owned it.
 Still, we want to be able to model such data.

   - The edge's label is an integer or a nonempty string identifying the _relationship's type_ (e.g., _owns_, _member of_) or the _action's type_ (e.g., _sleeps_).
   - A directed graph edge represents a directional relationship or action, while an undirected edge represents a bidirectional relationships or action.